Cogneethi/cogneethi/_pages/home.md

 [Long intro with TensorFlow & MNIST: (optional)](https://www.youtube.com/watch?v=vq2nnJ4g6N0){:target="_blank"}

-## Future Plans
-My next target is to cover other papers on Object Detection like Yolo, SSD, RFCN, RetinaNet etc.
-Then I will cover a.
-Segmentation, b.
-Action Recognition etc.

-But as I said, I can continue creating, only if there is considerable [support](/donate) to this line of teaching.

 **I grossly underestimated the amount of time it would take to create video courses.** I initially thought, it would just take 1 or 1.5 months, but actually I ended up taking more than 6 months, full-time.
-Off course, next time it would take less, since I have already learnt few things from my mistakes and the foundation is set.
-Nevertheless, I realised, Video/Audio recording is not for the faint hearted!
+I realised, Video/Audio recording is not for the faint hearted!